fbpx

 • Placing materials in a mailbox or post office with the intention that the materials are delivered by either the U.S. Postal Service or a private interstate mail carrier to another person.

-• Causing something to be delivered by mail.
+• Causing something to deliver by mail.

 Scheme to Defraud